The “Old Immigration”

 Migration from Europe to the United States remained light for the first several decades after the American Revolution.
 It only began to pick up after 1815 when the Irish kicked off what would become a wave of ever-growing European mass migration to America that would last for a century.
 Shortly thereafter, beginning in about 1830, German immigration, too, began to build.
 Meanwhile, in 1848, Chinese immigrants began arriving in California although their numbers were never as great as those of the Irish or Germans.
 These three groups were among those that by the early 20th century would come to be called “the old immigration.”

-For decades, Irish and German immigrants outnumbered all other groups, but by the 1870s, new waves of immigrants began arriving from countries in southern and eastern Europe, initiating the so-called “new immigration.”[11]
-In the section that follows, we tell the stories of three groups representative of the old immigration: the Germans, the Irish, and the Chinese.[12]
+For decades, Irish and German immigrants outnumbered all other groups, but by the 1870s, new waves of immigrants began arriving from countries in southern Europe and the Middle East as well as from eastern Europe.
+In the section that follows, we tell the stories of three groups representative of the old immigration: the Germans, the Irish, and the Chinese.[11]

 We begin with the Germans who although comprising a major element of the old immigration also made significant contributions in the early colonial era, which is where we will begin the German story (Chapter 5).
 Next, we take up the story of the Irish (Chapter 6).
 While there were some Irish immigrants in the American colonies in the 17th and 18th centuries, their numbers were relatively small compared to the later waves of Irish immigration, and the Irish presence during this period was often overshadowed by the dominant English colonial culture.
 Therefore, we begin our treatment of the Irish during the major wave of Irish immigration between 1815 and 1845.
 We finish off Part II with the story of the Chinese (Chapter 7).